inocan-group/aws-log/README.md

 logStreamName: string;
 /** the AWS requestId which is unique for this function call */
 requestId: string;
+/** the version from package.json file (for serverless function, not other libs) */
+packageVersion: string;
 ```

 ## Files External to Handler